naren-venhan/vikrai/CONTRIBUTING.md

 ### Release

-The Medusa team will regularly create releases from two release branches:
+The vikrai team will regularly create releases from two release branches:
-- `develop` - preview releases of Medusa 2.0
+- `develop` - preview releases of vikrai 2.0
-- `v1.x` - official releases of Medusa 1.x
+- `v1.x` - official releases of vikrai 1.x